jayalcock/Garmin-Connect-Data-Downloader/README.md

 The latest version allows you to automatically download all of today's activities with a single command:

 1. Choose option 7 from the menu: "Download today's activities automatically (ORIGINAL format)"
-2. All activities recorded today will be downloaded in ORIGINAL format without requiring manual confirmation
+2. All activities recorded today will be downloaded in ORIGINAL format (Garmin's native format which is a ZIP archive containing a .fit file), and the .fit file will be automatically extracted and saved for you.

-This makes it easy to quickly back up your daily workout data without having to manually confirm each download.
-All activities are now downloaded in the native ORIGINAL format (Garmin's native format) for maximum data fidelity and compatibility with other fitness analysis tools.
+This makes it easy to quickly back up your daily workout data with maximum data fidelity and compatibility with other fitness analysis tools.

 ### OpenAI Integration for Workout Analysis